 Alicia stated "while many employers and their corporate counsel may view this decision as a boring procedural matter relevant only to complex litigators, it is particularly relevant given the labor circumstances today."
 According to Alicia, employers more than ever are allowing employees to work from home, even if home is outside the states where the employer operates.
 Part of the trend is because during COVID, companies built the technological and operational capacity to make sure employees could work anywhere.
 The other part of the trend is that because the labor market is so tight right now, employees have more bargaining power than ever before.
 Many more companies are forced to bear the costs of compliance with different employment laws, paying taxes to a different state and registering to do business in a state because there is simply no one else they can find to hire to do the work other than the employee who wants to work from home out of state.
-Prior to this decision, in many jurisdictions allowing such work and related compliance actions did not necessarily give courts general personal jurisdiction over the employer in the state, meaning that employers would face the risk of having to litigate with the employee or employees working in that state but not litigation brought by all of their employees.
+Prior to this decision, in many jurisdiction allowing such work and related compliance actions did not necessarily give courts general personal jurisdiction over the employee working in that state but not litigation brought by all of their employees.
 This decision provides for an additional downside of allowing employees to work out of state, even remotely.
 It also makes implementing mandatory arbitration agreements with employees choosing local arbitration forums and individual arbitration even more important.